Target Zero

 The embodied carbon impact of the five buildings and the alternative structural options considered was measured using the life-cycle assessment (LCA) model CLEAR.

 The CLEAR model has successfully undergone a third party critical review to the relevant ISO standards on LCA by Arup.
-This review concluded that the CLEAR methodology and its representation in the GaBi software had been undertaken in accordance with the requirements of BS EN ISO 14040[2] and 14044[3].
+This review concluded that the CLEAR methodology and its representation in the GaBi software (now Sphera) had been undertaken in accordance with the requirements of BS EN ISO 14040[2] and 14044[3].
 Furthermore Arup were confident that the data quality rules used to select the material life cycle inventory data in the CLEAR GaBi model were also consistent with these standards and the goals of the methodology.
 The CLEAR model assumptions were also reviewed and approved by AECOM as part of the Target Zero study.

 The scope of the embodied carbon assessment performed using the CLEAR model is shown.